Milk Thistle Seed Tincture

 reduce liver damaging effects of chemotherapy

-Active Phytochemicals: The tincture of Milk Thistle contains approximately 80% silymarin, the chemical extracted from the seeds.
+Milk Thistle Seed tincture contains a flavonoid complex known as silymarin (70%-80%), which is the component responsible for all of the herb's purported medical benefits, the chemical extracted from the seeds.
 Silymarin is a group of flavonoids: silibinin, silidianin, and silicristin.

 [tab name="Use / Dosage"]